 We prove in Theorem \ref{thm-xBE-FD} that fractional metric spaces for which $d_W>d_H\geq1$ must satisfy $wBE(\kappa)$ with $\kappa =d_W-d_H$.
-Note that the hypothesis ofTheorem~\ref{thm-xBE-FD} is stable under rough isometries in the sense of Barlow-Bass-Kumagai \cite{B-JEMS,BBK06,BB04} and is a part of the general theory of fractional diffusions \cite[and references therein]{BP,Ba03,Ba98,Gri,KigB,Kig:RFQS,BaASC,BB89,BB99,BBKT}.
-For nested fractals, Theorem~\ref{thm-xBE-FD} yields that $wBE(\kappa)$ is satisfied with $\kappa =d_W-d_H$.
-Moreover, in that case the value $d_W-d_H$ is optimal in the sense that $wBE(\kappa)$ is not satisfied for $\kappa >d_W-d_H$.
+Note that the hypothesis of Theorem~\ref{thm-xBE-FD} is stable under rough isometries in the sense of Barlow-Bass-Kumagai \cite{B-JEMS,BBK06,BB04} and it is part of the general theory of fractional diffusions, see \cite{BP,Ba03,Ba98,Gri,KigB,Kig:RFQS,BaASC,BB89,BB99,BBKT} and references therein.
+In particular for nested fractals, Theorem~\ref{thm-xBE-FD} yields that $wBE(\kappa)$ is satisfied with $\kappa =d_W-d_H$ and in that case the value $d_W-d_H$ is optimal in the sense that $wBE(\kappa)$ is not satisfied for $\kappa >d_W-d_H$.
 Theorem~\ref{thm-xBE-FD} also proves that the Sierpinski carpet satisfies $wBE(\kappa)$ with $\kappa= d_W-d_H $, however we conjecture that in fact the Sierpinski carpet satisfies $wBE(\kappa)$ with $\kappa >d_W-d_H$.
 It will be a subject of future work to investigate whether $\kappa= d_W-d_H+d_{tH}-1$.

 We would like to briefly comment on the \textit{curvature} interpretation of the weak Bakry-\'Emery condition $wBE(\kappa)$.
 Our Theorem~\ref{thm-xBE-FD} holds only when $d_W>d_H\geq1$, which means that this theorem is applicable for low dimensional spaces.
 In such a low dimensional situation, geometrically speaking, there is no curvature.
 For nested fractals, the topological and topological Hausdorff dimension are both 1.
 Thus, in some sense, they are analogues of lines which have zero curvature.
 From a different perspective this corresponds to the Hodge-type theorems in~\cite{HT-Hodge,HT-curl} and Liouville-type theorems~\cite{gong2018li,hua2017liouville} and~\cite[Introduction and Section 4]{St99}.
 The curvature interpretation of $wBE(\kappa)$ will only manifest itself in higher dimension when $d_H > d_W$, and this is why Subsection~\ref{subsec-products} is important, as it allows us to construct higher dimensional examples satisfying $wBE(\kappa)$.
 When $d_H>d_W$ one can expect the boundary of sets of finite perimeter to have a real geometry more complicated than that of Cantor sets.